Understanding Depression Relapse: Here’re major red flags that might indicate a relapse: signs you are slipping into depression again.

-While some people experience a major depressive disorder once in their life but for some it can become chronic and relapse time and again, explains psychologist Carey Bremridge, “Depressive episodes can become more severe with each relapse and may become a chronic dysthymia (a persistent mild depression).
-In some cases, it can even become treatment resistant.”
+While some people experience a major depressive disorder once in their life but for some, it can become chronic and relapse time and again, explains psychologist Carey Bremridge, “Depressive episodes can become more severe with each relapse and may become chronic dysthymia (a persistent mild depression).
+In some cases, it can even become treatment-resistant.”

-Here are the major red flags that might indicate a relapse:
+Here are the major red flags that might indicate a depression relapse:

 1).
 You get stressed and irritated